 Breeding animals must be able to maintain normal mobility and physical health and express normal behaviour without feed restrictions.

-SPCA opposes rearing turkeys in very low light levels in order to overcome the problem of feather pecking.
+SPCA opposes rearing turkeys in very low light levels as a response to the problem of feather pecking.

-SPCA opposes all painful husbandry procedures of turkeys including beak-tipping, toe-cutting, de-snooding, and de-winging.
+SPCA opposes all painful husbandry procedures of turkeys including beak trimming, toe-cutting, de-snooding, and de-winging.

 SPCA advocates for an end to all painful husbandry procedures of turkeys.
 This can be achieved with improved husbandry and by selecting breeds who have low tendencies towards injurious pecking, and by providing the birds with sufficient space and environmental enrichment.